 - 2001.
 Healing Powers and Modernity in Asian Societies: Traditional Medicine, Shamanism and Science, edited by Linda H. Connor and Geoffrey Samuel.
 Bergin and Garvey (Greenwood Publishing), Westport, CT.

 - 2002.
 The Daughters of Hariti: Childbirth and Female Healers in South and Southeast Asia, edited by Santi Rozario and Geoffrey Samuel.
 Routledge, London and New York.

 - 2010.
-"The Varieties of Ritual Experience", edited with Jan Weinhold and Geoffrey Samuel,section of Ritual Dynamics and the Science of Ritual.
-Volume II - Body, Performance, Agency and Experience (ed. by Axel Michaels et al.).
+"The Varieties of Ritual Experience", edited with Jan Weinhold,section of Ritual Dynamics and the Science of Ritual.
+Volume II - Body, Performance, Agency and Experience (general eds., Axel Michaels et al.).
 Wiesbaden, Germany: Harrassowitz

-- Forthcoming.
+- 2013.
 Religion and the Subtle Body in Asia and the West: Between Mind and Body.
 Edited with Jay Johnston.
-Routledge.
-To appear in May 2013.
+New York and London: Routledge.

 Edited Special Journal Issues

 - 2010.
 From Village Religion to Global Networks: Women, Religious Nationalism and Sustainability in South and Southeast Asia, edited by Santi Rozario and Geoffrey Samuel.
 Special Double Issue of Women's Studies International Forum (vol.33, no.3)